Skip to main content

 If the appellate court determines an error occurred, it may reverse the decision.
 If the appellate court reverses the conviction due to insufficient evidence, it’s treated as an acquittal.
 Thus, further prosecution is not permitted.

-Society's interest in punishing the guilty justifies such retrials.
+Society’s interest in punishing the guilty justifies such retrials.
 Suppose a court overturns a guilty verdict for reasons unrelated to guilt or innocence.
-In such an instance, the justice system considers defendants' countervailing interests inferior.
+In such an instance, the justice system considers defendants’ opposing interests less important.
 Thus, it will allow a retrial.

-Courts may permit prosecutors to seek a more severe sentence during a retrial when an appellate court reverses a conviction.
+When an appellate court reverses a conviction, courts may permit prosecutors to seek a more severe sentence during a retrial.
 Defendants appealing their conviction assume the risk that a harsher sentence will be imposed during the retrial.

 In most retrials, however, courts may not impose the death sentence on a defendant when the jury recommended life in prison during the first.
 The recommendation of life imprisonment is considered an acquittal on the issue of capital punishment.

 Double jeopardy is a powerful tool for protection against governmental abuse.
-However, double jeopardy is complex, even for legal professionals.
+But double jeopardy is complex, and multiple prosecutions can be overwhelming and confusing to navigate.
 If you are facing criminal charges, consider contacting a criminal defense attorney.
-An experienced attorney can provide helpful legal advice regarding the following:
+An experienced attorney can provide helpful legal advice regarding: